Skip to main content

 What is the answer to the universe?
 42

-Under the hood, cc uses TinyCC to compile the C code and then link it with the JavaScript runtime, efficiently converting types in-place.
+cc uses TinyCC to compile the C code, then links it with the JavaScript runtime, converting types in-place.

 Primitive types